How to Prevent Running on Simulators in Android & IOS Apps

 Simulators are virtualized tools that are used to run software tests on mobile apps inside flexible, software-defined environments.
 Hackers use simulators for malicious purposes as part of dynamic analysis efforts, where they run your mobile app in their own controlled environment to learn how your app behaves and interacts with other components or systems while it’s running.

 Why Should Developers Prevent Apps from Running on Simulators?

 Hackers use simulators to run mobile apps within their own controlled environment so they can mimic, observe, and study how a mobile app functions and behaves while the app is running.
 This lets them know how a mobile app behaves to help hackers build more effective attacks and attack methods.

 For example, using simulators, hackers can observe how an app interacts with the mobile operating system, or study the methods and sequence by which the app connects to and authenticates with its backend.
 Simulators can also be used to observe how an application app reads/writes to the filesystem (for instance to learn if weak encryption is used, or no encryption at all).

-Preventing running on simulators on Mobile apps by Using Appdome
+Prevent running on simulators on Mobile apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Prevent running on simulators without an SDK or gateway: